jeremykenedy/slack-laravel/README.md

 ```

 ###### Send to Private Message
-* Send a message to a different channel
+* Send a message to a private channel

 ```php
     Slack::to('@jeremykenedy')->send('Hi Jeremy!');